Brussels, Belgium

 What advice to expats in Brussels have about housing?

 "Expats in Brussels recommend researching the different neighborhoods in the city to find the best fit for your lifestyle.
 It is also important to consider the cost of living in each area, as some neighborhoods may be more expensive than others.
 Additionally, it is important to be aware of the rental laws in Belgium, as they can be quite different from other countries.
-Finally, it is recommended to use a reputable real estate agent to help you find the perfect home," said an expat in Brussels.
+Finally, it is recommended to use a reputable real estate agent to help you find the perfect home," remarked one expat in Brussels.

 What are medical services in Brussels like?